IN THIS ARTICLE

 Placing UI Canvases in the 3D World

-In the level, create a component entity.
+In the level, create an entity.

-Add a Material component to the component entity and select a material that will be assigned the attachment image.
+Add a Material component to the entity and select a material to display the canvas on.
 Edit the material instance by clicking on the arrow next to the Model Materials property.
-Select “Edit Material Instance…”.
-In the Material Property Inspector that comes up and update the Base Color texture to the same attachment image asset that the UI canvas’ Render to texture property was set to.
+Select Open Material Instance Editor….
+In the Material Instance Editor, update the Base Color texture to the same Attachment Image asset as the UI canvas’ Render Target.